-Script 1 (1\Process\TransVMT\Links.plx).
-Script 1 imports the 24 hourly and calculates many of the activity inputs for the off-network county scale and project scale MOVES runs.
-The exact MOVES inputs that SEE produces are listed document in Table 2 and
+Script 1 (1_Process_TransVMT_Links.plx).
+Script 1 imports the 24 hourly TRANSVMT files and calculates many of the activity inputs for the off-network county scale and on-network project scale MOVES runs.
+The exact MOVES inputs that SEE produces are listed later in this document in Table 2 and